edinburgh-napier/SET09102/notes/unit5_testing/frameworks.md

 Software testing frameworks revolve around providing a structured, efficient approach to creating, managing, and executing tests in software development.
-These frameworks define a standard format for writing test cases and include tools to organize, execute, and report results.
+These frameworks define a standard format for writing test cases and include tools to organise, execute, and report results.
 Core concepts include:

 * **Test Case Definition**: Frameworks provide structured ways to define test cases, including